Privacy policy

 • Host name of the accessing computer

-• Time of the server request
+• Time of server request

-• The first two bytes of the IP address
+• the first two bytes of the IP address

-This data is not merged with other data sources.
+This data will not be merged with other data sources.

-Contact form
+contact form

 Comment function on this website